rschristopher/rschristopher.github.io/src/criticisms/cantillon.md

  in 50,000 Bitcoin into this market.
 They could buy every business and control the entire supply chain.
-The influx of new Bitcoin can inflate prices in this local market, leading to a mini-bubble, all based on the whims of this new -- and very wealthy -- entity.
+The influx of new Bitcoin would inflate prices in this local market, leading to a mini-bubble, all based on the whims of this very wealthy entity.

 An efficient market hypothesis